Legitimate Power: Everything You Need to Know

 Legitimate power originates from an individual’s formal position or role within an organization.
 It is the power vested in a manager, team leader, or executive by their organizational role.

-A legitimate power position often comes with additional powers such as coercive power and reward power.
+A legitimate power position often comes with additional powers such as coercive and reward power.
 It can be challenging for people to wield legitimate power because they can reward and punish.

 Significance of Legitimate Power in Leadership